JSteilberg/Kodye/README.md

 * A4: Output the byte at the data pointer.
 * B4: Accept one byte of input, storing its value in the byte at the data pointer.

 Kodye is implemented in Python.
 Usage is `python kodye.py [name of output file]` on pc.
-Usage on mac is 'python kodye-mac.py [name of output file]'.
+Usage on mac is `python kodye-mac.py [name of output file]` .
 Both versions will stop recording on keypress.